Aameer/aameer.github.io/_posts/2016-03-12-cloud-computing-101.markdown

 once you have all the necessary scripts on the ec2 instance you can create and image for this instance, image-id  from which we can use later on
 The scripts will handle the actual transcoding and copying of files

-Now comes the part where you automate the transcoding and get an instance up whenever you like and transcode the video we will use python and boto for this for this part we will use `ec2_instance_switch.py` script

-and then we can just call the python shell
+Now comes the part where you automate the transcoding and get an instance up whenever you like and transcode the video we will use python and boto for this for this part we will use `ec2_instance_switch.py` script and then we can just call the python shell.

 {% highlight python linenos %}